 Vitamin D Deficiency and Your Weight

 Low vitamin D levels may cause your body to set a higher weight set point and increase the release of hunger-stimulating hormones.
 A 2013 study published in Nutrition Journal determined that 12 weeks of supplementing a low-calorie diet with calcium and vitamin D3 enhanced weight loss compared to a low-calorie diet alone.
-The overweight and obese college-age participants reported low levels of calcium intake prior to beginning the study.
+The college-age people living with overweight and obesity reported low levels of calcium intake prior to beginning the study.
 It's unclear if the vitamin D, calcium, a combination or another factor altogether was the catalyst for enhancing weight loss.

 If you have limited exposure to sunlight and your intake of fortified milks and fatty fish is minimal, consider having your vitamin D levels tested.
 If you are deficient, your doctor can recommend a supplement that may offer improvements in your energy, immunity and perhaps, your weight.